Print

 Instructions

 1. Adjust the oven rack to the lower-third position and preheat the oven to 350°F (177°C).
-Line the bottom and sides of a 9-inch square or 11×7-inch baking pan with parchment paper, leaving an overhang on the sides to easily lift the cooled brownies out of the pan.
+Line a 9-inch square pan with parchment paper, leaving an overhang on the sides to easily lift the cooled brownies out of the pan.
 Set aside.

-2. Make the brownie batter: Slice the butter into Tablespoon-size pieces and melt in the microwave in a large heatproof bowl or in a small saucepan on the stove.
+3. Make the brownie batter: Melt the butter in the microwave in a large heatproof bowl, or in a small saucepan on the stove.
 (Transfer melted butter to a large bowl if using the stove.)
-Whisk the oil and granulated sugar into the melted butter.
-Let it sit for 3–5 minutes to slightly cool.
-Whisk in the eggs and vanilla extract until combined.
-Add the cocoa powder, flour, and salt and whisk until combined.
-Batter will be thick.
+Whisk the sugar and oil into the melted butter.
+Let it sit for 1 minute to slightly cool.
+Add the eggs and vanilla and whisk very well to dissolve the sugar, until the mixture no longer looks grainy.
+Add the cocoa powder, flour, salt, and hot water and whisk until combined and smooth.
+The batter is thick.
 Fold in the chocolate chips.
-Spread almost all of the brownie batter into prepared pan, reserving about 1/2 cup for top.

-6. Lift the brownies out using the parchment paper overhang on the sides.
-Cut into squares.
+7. Lift the brownies out using the parchment paper overhang on the sides, transfer to a cutting board, and slice into squares.

-7. Cover leftover brownies and store at room temperature for up to 1 day or in the refrigerator for up to 1 week.
+8. Cover leftover brownies and store them in the refrigerator for up to 1 week.

 Notes